Rubi (footballer): Coaching career

 Rubi took over at Sporting de Gijón on 18 January 2017, in the place of Abelardo.
-In June, following their relegation, he was hired at SD Huesca.
+In June, following their relegation, he was hired at Huesca.

 On 25 May 2018, after leading the Aragonese side to their first-ever promotion to the first division, Rubi announced he would leave at the end of the campaign.
 He returned to Espanyol on 3 June, being appointed manager of the first team also in the top flight.

 On 6 June 2019, Rubi left Espanyol after paying his release clause, and was appointed Real Betis manager just hours later.
 He was dismissed on 21 June of the following year, with the club eight points above the relegation zone with as many games left to play.

-Rubi signed a two-and-a-half-year contract with UD Almería on 28 April 2021, replacing José Gomes even though the team was placed third with six matches to go.
+Rubi signed a two-and-a-half-year contract with Almería on 28 April 2021, replacing José Gomes even though the team was placed third with six matches to go.
 He won the league in his first full season, thus returning to the top tier after seven years.

 Almería survived on the final day of the 2022–23 campaign with a 3–3 draw at already relegated Espanyol, putting another of Rubi's former sides, Valladolid, into the second division at their expense.
 He subsequently left at the end of his contract.

 On 3 June 2024, Rubi returned to the Power Horse Stadium on a three-year deal, following relegation the previous season.
+Two years later, after two consecutive play-off eliminations, he left.